freeCodeCamp/freeCodeCamp/client/src/pages/learn/responsive-web-design/learn-html-by-building-a-cat-photo-app/index.md

 ---
-title: Introduction to the Basic HTML Cat Photo App
+title: Introduction to the Learn HTML By Building A Cat Photo App
-block: Basic HTML Cat Photo App
+block: Learn HTML By Building A Cat Photo App
 superBlock: Responsive Web Design
 isBeta: true
 ---

-## Introduction to the Basic HTML Cat Photo App
+## Introduction to the Learn HTML By Building A Cat Photo App

 This is a test for the new project-based curriculum.